Cheap Food in Cuba: 5 Delicious Meals Under $1

 Pizza, a lo cubano

-Where: Cinecitta on the corner of 23rd and 12th in Vedado
+Where: Cinecitta on the corner of 23rd and 12th in Vedado, Havana

-While Cuba is not world renowned for pizza - it is abundant, decent and most importantly cheap.
+While Cuba is not world renowned for pizza, it is abundant, decent and most importantly: cheap.
 There are varying degrees of quality, easily determined by price.
-The small, individual-size pizzas for 10 pesos cubanos (less than 50 cents) are not the best– I recommend upgrading to the dollar pizza, double the price but twice the size and quality.
-Pizza is usually served on a piece of paper - making it the perfect meal to eat on the go.
-Cinecitta on the corner of 23rd and 12th in Vedado neighborhood has lots of dishes (pizza and pasta) starting at 50 cents, or if you’re in Centro Havana my favorite pizza spot is on Aguila 2 blocks before the Malecón.
+The small, individual-size pizzas for 10 pesos cubanos (less than 50 cents) are not the best, I recommend upgrading to the dollar pizza, double the price but twice the size and quality, too.
+Pizza is usually served on a piece of paper, making it the perfect meal to eat on the go.
+Cinecitta on the corner of 23rd and 12th in Vedado neighborhood has lots of dishes (pizza and pasta) starting at 50 cents.
+Or if you’re in Centro Havana my favorite pizza spot is on Aguila 2 blocks before the Malecón.

 Little boxes of Heaven